-And if you’ve been following the news, you might also remember that back in January 2018, the Trump administration passed a Tax Cuts and Jobs Act, which led to some pretty major changes to how Americans do their taxes.
+If you’ve been following the news, you might remember that back in January 2018, the Trump administration passed a Tax Cuts and Jobs Act, which led to some pretty major changes to how Americans do their taxes.

 With those two major headaches eliminated, there’s way less to worry about.
 But that doesn’t mean you’re automatically in the clear.